Central AC Replacement Cost in 2021, A Homeowner Guide

 4. Make

-There are many brands of air conditioners in the market.
-Each brand is priced differently based on specs and individual manufacturer's peculiarities.
-Some higher; others lower.
-Lennox, Carrier and Trane are considered premium brands because they have a longer life expectancy of about 18 years.
-Rheem, Daikin, York and a few others are standard brands with lower life expectancy of 15 years or more.
-Airtemp, Goodman and Ameristar are budget brands that can last up to 12 years.
+There are air conditioners brands on the market.
+Each brand is priced differently based on specs and individual manufacturers peculiarities.
+Some higher, others lower.
+Lennox, Carrier, and Trane are considered premium brands because they have a longer life expectancy of about 18 years.
+Rheem, Daikin, York, and a few others are standard brands with lower life expectancy around 15 years.
+Airtemp, Goodman and Ameristar are budget brands that last up to 12 years.

 5. Duct work

 Duct work is the system of ducts (metal or synthetic tubes) for transporting conditioned air from the HVAC equipment to the rooms and cycling air back to the equipment.
 Good air ducts increase indoor air quality (IAQ) and comfort.
-(You can learn more about your duct work here!)
+You can learn more about what may be inside your duct work by reading our blog on the subject!
 Sometimes, you may need to modify your existing duct work to meet the specifications of your new air conditioning system for optimum performance.
-Oftentimes, the existing duct work is not designed well or installed well or there’s too much wear and tear that makes it insufficient.
-If you address any existing duct issues or upgrade air ducts, it could increase your final central AC installation cost.
+Oftentimes, the existing duct work is not designed or installed well, or too much wear and tear makes it insufficient.
+If you address any existing duct issues or upgrade your ducts, it could increase your central AC installation cost.

 6. Line set protection

 Line sets are copper tubes connecting your indoor air conditioning unit to your outdoor unit.
 Refrigerant therefore travels in this tube.
 Refrigerant is a chemical an AC uses to transfer heat.
-So, the line set should be protected from the weather, and damage.
-If it gets cracked, it can lead to refrigerant leaking out, significantly impacting the efficiency of your system.
+The line set should therefore be protected from the weather and other damage.
+If it gets cracked, it can lead to a refrigerant leak, significantly impacting the efficiency of your system.

 7. Electrical cost